Ashi-00/Basic-Python-based-Games/README.md

 ## *CONTENTS*
  ## COMPUTER GUESS
  ***
-    Well you will have to help the computer in guessing a number, you have previously stored in you head by giving hints like -> its too high/ its too low..
+    Well you will have to help the computer in guessing a number, you have previously stored in your head by giving hints like -> its too high/ its too low..
     Tricking the computer this time ;)
     fun..right?

  ## MADLIBS
  ***
-    This ones filled with so much and humour XD
-    You will have to give certain words of your choice as input depending on the description (verb/adjective/noun).
+    This ones filled with so much fun and humour XD You will have to give certain words of your choice as input depending on the description (verb/adjective/noun).
 The program would set them in certain missing locations of a previously build story template.
-This would complete the story and make it meaningful.Okay maybe not meaningful..!XD
-    Check it out to unleash the fun!
+This would complete the story and make it meaningful.Okay maybe not meaningful.. but giving you a ROFL for sure !XD Check it out to unleash the fun!
-    I have included to story templates--> HARRY POTTER and FRIENDS ....All time favourite of mine and million others..!
+    I have included two story templates--> HARRY POTTER and FRIENDS ....All time favourite of mine and million others..!

  ## HIGH-LOW
  ***
     This ones quite the opposite of Computer guess.
-    This time computer tricks you into guessing a number(given a range) by giving hints like -> too high /too low /little high / little low.
+    This time computer tricks you into guessing a number(given a range) by giving hints like -> too high /too low /little high / little low till you guess it right..

  ## HANGMAN
  ***